gajwala/DSA-Topic-wise/ALGORITHEMS/GRAPHS/04_Bellman_Ford_Algorithm.md

 The Bellman-Ford Algorithm finds the shortest path from a single source vertex to all other vertices in a weighted graph.
 Unlike Dijkstra's algorithm, Bellman-Ford **can handle negative edge weights** and can **detect negative cycles**.

+**The Bellman-Ford Algorithm only works for Directed graph and if un directed graphs is there then Bellman-Ford Algorithm first will convert to directed like u to v and  v to u**

 Named after Richard Bellman and Lester Ford Jr., who published it independently in the 1950s.

 ## 🎯 Intuition